-Responsibilities of the Head of Professional Standards Joint Chief Information Officer
+Responsibilities of the Joint Chief Information Officer

 - To prepare a Computer Security Code of Practice and ensure that all employees are aware of their personal and official responsibilities with regard to safeguarding Constabulary assets and information, including the requirements of the Data Protection Act and software copyright legislation. - > To issue information security policies to safeguard the security of ICT systems and data.